adamtow/geocuts/docs/English.md

         - **Shortcut**: the shortcut to run when the location trigger is successfully matched with the device’s current location.
 - **Success Notification**: Displays a banner notification when the location trigger’s command is run.
 Specify false to suppress the notification.

+***

 ## Exploring the GeoCuts Interface
 When you open to the GeoCuts Home screen, you're presented with the following sections of information:

+- **Install GeoCuts Helper**: Adds the Helper shortcut to Shortcuts.
+This option disappears when you have run the command (you can find it again in Settings).
+- **Add/Update GeoCuts Cron Job to Cronios**: Opens Cronios and adds a cron job for GeoCuts at a check frequency of your choosing.
+This option moves to the bottom of the Home screen when you first run it.
+Updating an existing GeoCuts cron job requires Cronios 1.2 or higher.
-- **Enable/Disable Monitoring**: A global on/off switch for GeoCuts.
+- **Enable/Disable Monitoring**: A global ON/OFF switch for GeoCuts.
 If disabled, you will not be able to monitor your location triggers from Cronios or the GeoCuts Helper shortcut.
 - **Run Continously Via Cronios**: Launches Cronios in "Run Continuously" mode.
 If you've added the GeoCuts cron job to Cronios, it will automatically run on the schedule that you have assigned.
 [Learn more about Cronios and Geocuts here](#cronios).
-- **Add Cron Job to Cronios**: Adds or updates the GeoCuts cron job in Cronios.
-Updating requires Cronios 1.2 or higher.
 - **Run Once**: Evaluates your location triggers based on your current location.
 Returns to the GeoCuts Home screen when done.
 - **Open Maps After Running**: If you are actively using a mapping application like Maps, Google Maps, or Wave, you can enable this setting to return to the designated app after evaluating your location triggers.
 Learn more about this feature in the [Open Maps After Running](#open-maps-after-running) section.
 - **Get Current Location**: Retrieves your current location using either the [Get Current Weather or Get Current Location action](#current-location).
 - **Show Current/Last Location**: Displays either your current location or your last location in your default mapping application.
 - **New Location Trigger**: Creates a new location trigger.
 Opens to the Location Trigger Assistant if that preferences has been set, the location trigger edit screen if not.
-[Learn more about creating location triggers](creating-location-triggers).
+[Learn more about creating location triggers](#creating-location-triggers).
+- **Filter**: Choose which location triggers appear in the Home list by filtering based on tags.
+Currently, this only affects what items are displayed in the Home screen.
+When running, GeoCuts will evaluate all of your active location triggers.
-- **List of Your Location Triggers**: This section lists all of your location triggers, sorted by enabled status and name.
+- **List of Your Location Triggers**: This section lists all of your location triggers, filtered by tag and sorted by enabled status and name.
 - **Bulk Edit**: Allows you to choose and edit multiple location triggers from your list.
 - **Bulk Edit All**: Performs an operation on all of your location triggers.
 - **About**: Displays the GeoCuts about screen, which contains version and build number information.